Delight yourself also in the Lord, And He shall give you the desires of your heart. (Psalm 37:4, N.K.J.V.)

 If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.
 (N.K.J.V.)

-Of course, it should be noted that any individual who truly delights himself in the Lord will not actually want anything that isn’t God’s will for his life.
-Even if the person requests such a thing by mistake or ignorance, any and all requests carry underneath them the requester’s permission for God to say, “No, that’s not My will for you.”
-With this understood, however, if you are delighting yourself in the Lord, seeking first His kingdom, abiding in Christ, and allowing Christ’s words to abide in you, you have every right to expect God to grant you the desires of your heart, add all types of “things” to you, and grant your requests.
+Of course, it should be noted that any individual who truly delights himself in the Lord will not want anything that isn’t God’s will for his life.
+Even if the person requests such a thing by mistake or ignorance, any and all requests will carry underneath them the requester’s permission for God to say, “No, that’s not My will for you.”
+Nevertheless, with this understood, if you are delighting yourself in the Lord, seeking His kingdom first, abiding in Christ, and allowing Christ’s words to abide in you, you have every right to expect God to give you the desires of your heart, add all types of “things” to you, and grant your requests.
 That’s why, if you are properly qualified, you’re crazy not to ask!